 Day 14 – Welcome back to Perth / Rottnest Island

-Campsite: Discovery Eco Tents, Rottnest Island
+Campground: Discovery Resost Rottnest Island

-Duration: 30 min boat ride from Fremantle
+Duration: 30-minute boat ride from Fremantle

 No trip to Perth is considered complete without jumping over to one of Australia’s most iconic islands.
-Rottnest Island is home to the famous quokka, who are known for being the friendliest animals on the planet, with their adorable, welcoming smiles.
+Rottnest Island is home to the famous quokka, known for being the friendliest animals on the planet, with their adorable, welcoming smiles.

 The ferry trip offers a great vantage point for views of Perth and Fremantle shores.
 You also get a glimpse of Carnac Island where sea lions hang out and Garden Island, which houses a military base.